AlexStack/Bootstrap-Email-Css/README.md

 </html>
 ```

-# What can we use?
+# What can we use with this email version?
+- Most of the features are available, expect below:
-- I removed the barely used feature in email, eg. form, input, table, modal, dropdown, nav, navbar, carousel, tooltips
+- Components of form, input, table, modal, dropdown, nav, navbar, carousel, tooltips ...(See bootstrap4-source/scss/bootstrap4-email-css.scss for details)
-- Other features are available, eg. col-x, col-md-x
+- Grid breakpoints only kept xs and md, md can be use for the breakpoints of mobile version and desktop version. which means  only col-*, col-md-* are available.
+(See bootstrap4-source/scss/_variables-email.scss for details)